-Rustic farmhouse bedrooms have long been popular thanks to their emphasis on comfort and simple practicality.
-But in recent years, the style has evolved into something called modern farmhouse.
-It’s a fresh spin on rustic and decorators say we can’t get enough of so-called “peasant chic”.
+The farmhouse bedroom has long been popular thanks to its emphasis on comfort and simple practicality.
+But in recent years, the farmhouse style has evolved into something called modern farmhouse.
+It’s a fresh spin on rustic.
+And decorators say we can’t get enough of so-called “peasant chic”.

 The evolution of farmhouse style

 Classic farmhouse style mimics days gone by and draws its inspiration from the farm homes of early American settlers.
-Characterised by its warm, comfortable and practical nature, it features lots of natural and weathered wood: walls are panelled, floors have wide planks, ceilings have exposed beams and well-loved vintage wooden furniture and accessories are plentiful.
+Characterised by its warm, comfortable and practical nature, it features lots of natural and weathered wood.
+Walls are panelled, floors have wide planks.
+Ceilings have exposed beams and there’s lots of well-loved vintage wooden furniture.

 Modern farmhouse, on the other hand, melds the comfort of a classic farmhouse space with sleeker contemporary elements.
 Décor is less rustic, more polished: pull back on the quaintness but keep the charm and character.

 Both aesthetics rely on rough, distressed or reclaimed wood and barn-styled elements.
 They both involve layering texture with plenty of textiles in natural fibres and simple patterns.
 Both favour a minimal, neutral colour palette.
 But modern farmhouse bedrooms experiment with colour more.